Lane's Blog

 Posted January 13th, 2025

 So unfortunately I haven't been able to focus a lot on my recreational programming projects.
 I did however write a simple recursive descent parser for the interpreter in Zig.
 I'm still pretty rusty with it though.
 I'm looking forward to writing a C compiler in it.
 I'm still also working on my "Lox" interpreter in C++ following along with "Crafting Interpreters."
-I'll probably also
+I'll probably also make some zig implementations of the algorithms I'm learning in the CLRS "Algorithms" book.

 Challenges and finding motivation